LEWIS-CLARK VALLEY

 Wages

-Median household income is $55,848 (U.S. Census).
-Males in Idaho have an average income that is 1.41 times higher than the average income of females, which is $46,522.
-The income inequality in Idaho (measured using the Gini index) is 0.473, which is lower than than the national average.
+Median individual earnings is $55,848 (U.S. Census).
+Males in Idaho have an average income of $47,595, which is 1.36 times higher than the average income of females, which is $34,981.
+The income inequality in Idaho (measured using the Gini index) is 0.463, which is lower than than the national average.

 All data provide by the United States Census Bureau